acestudiooleg/Oleg-Sudavnyi-CV/README.md

 ## Summary of Qualifications

-I have about 7 years of experience in IT.
+I am working IT sphere since 2012.
 I started as a PHP Developer and then switched to JavaScript.
-Therefore, four last years I worked as Frontend Developer or Javascript Fullstack Developer.
-I have been involved in several software projects related to different spheres of business such as banking, logistic, nature, lottery and entertainment (events, virtual tours and concerts).
-In this CV, I described my five significant projects I was involved.
-At my projects, I had a chance to work on application design from scratch, working on requirements analysis and specifications, issues detection, analysis and resolving, coding, testing, code improvement and maintenance with producing technical documentation.
+Therefore, last six years I worked as a Frontend Developer or Javascript Fullstack Developer.
+I have been involved at least in 10 different software projects related to different spheres of business such as banking, logistic, nature, lottery, entertainment, security, and healthcare.
+I had a chance to work on application design from scratch, working on requirements analysis and specifications, issues detection, analysis and resolving, coding, testing, code improvement, and maintenance with producing technical documentation.
+Since 2019 I have been working as a team leader/tech leader role in the last 2 projects

-Projects I was involved in, gave me an experience and deep understanding of web-development, particularly in JavaScript related stack, including work with HTML5/CSS3 and REST methodology altogether with HTTP protocol.
-As a plus I have good knowledge in the design of frontend single page applications based on Ember, Express, RequireJS and AngularJS frameworks.
-In addition, I have an experience working with NodeJS.
-As a plus, I have good experience working with Bootstrap framework and used LESS and PostCSS preprocessors.
-In addition, I had a chance to develop the hybrid mobile applications based on Cordova with React/Redux framework.
-I have used build systems like Grunt, Gulp and WebPack.
-I worked with Maps, Social webs and authentication services like Auth0.
+Projects I was involved in, gave me experience and a deep understanding of web development, particularly in JavaScript-related stack, including work with HTML5/CSS3 and REST methodology altogether with HTTP protocol.

+I have good knowledge in the design of frontend single page applications based on the most popular Frontend Frameworks (React, Ember, Vue, AngularJS).

+Server-side:  NodeJS and ExpressJS Framework

+Databases: MondoDB, PostgreSQL, MySQL

+UI Frameworks and CSS tools: Material UI, Bootstrap, Less, Sass, JSS.

+I had a chance to develop hybrid mobile applications based on Cordova or React Native.

+I have used to build systems like Grunt, Gulp, and WebPack.

+For the last 2 years, I am using Typescript in my projects to increase stability, understanding of the code base and decrease issues, and run-time errors.

+I worked with Maps, Social webs, and authentication services like Auth0.
 I think every software application needs automation tests since it saves a lot of time to find issues and helps to create a high-quality product expectedly we use TDD or BDD practices.
-I have good experience and understanding of automation testing based on work with Karma, Mocha, Jasmine and Protractor.
+I have good experience and understanding of automation testing based on work with Karma, Mocha, Jasmine, and Protractor.

-Have strong experience in OOD, OOP and design patterns.
-Beside of this I have experience working with backend languages such as PHP and SQL.
-I had a chance to work with RDBMS and NoSQL based on MySQL and MongoDB.
-I have good experience of working with applications using the AWS.

-I have good understanding Service Oriented concepts and experience with Agile, Scrum and Software Development Life Cycle (SDLC).
-The web technologies are my passion and profession.
+I have a good understanding of Service Oriented concepts and experience with Agile, Scrum, and Software Development Life Cycle (SDLC).
+Web technologies are my passion and profession.
 I am a target-oriented software developer with a technical engineering background.
 I always try to do efficient work in a team.
-I have quick learning ability and I always open to new challenges with interest and enthusiasm.
+I have a quick learning ability and I always open to new challenges with interest and enthusiasm.

 ## Skills